 The BEST Award for Student Research

 Awarded by the Department of Statistical Science, the BEST Award promotes and recognizes student research in Bayesian statistics and decision analysis.
-The BEST Award simultaneously reflects the role and impact of Bayesian methodology and its applications, and the importance of active research experiences in undergraduate and Master’s as well as PhD education.
-Each year, the Department of Statistical Science makes three awards, each with a monetary prize: to one undergraduate student, one Master’s student, and one PhD student.
+The BEST Award reflects the role and impact of Bayesian methodology and its applications, and the importance of active research experiences in undergraduate and Master’s as well as PhD education.
+Each year, the Department of Statistical Science makes three awards, each with a monetary prize.

-Each Duke senior undergraduate defending a senior thesis in Statistical Science is eligible for the Undergraduate BEST Award.
-The selection of the awardee is made by a Statistical Science faculty committee on the basis of the submitted thesis and the final presentations of all senior thesis students in the same year.
+- Undergraduate BEST Award: Each Duke Statistical Science senior undergraduate (major or minor) defending a senior thesis in Statistical Science may be eligible for the Undergraduate BEST Award.
+The selection of the awardee is made by the Statistical Science faculty BEST Award Committee on the basis of the submitted thesis of senior thesis students in the same year.

-Each student in her/his 2nd year on the Duke Master’s of Statistical Science (MSS) and defending her/his MSS thesis is eligible for the Master’s BEST Award.
-The selection of the awardee is made by a Statistical Science faculty committee on the basis of the submitted thesis and the final presentations of all MSS thesis students in the same year.
+- Master’s BEST Award: Each 2nd year Duke Master’s of Statistical Science (MSS) student defending their MSS thesis may be eligible for the Master’s BEST Award.
+The selection of the awardee is made by the Statistical Science faculty BEST Award Committee on the basis of the submitted thesis of MSS thesis students in the same year.

-Each Duke PhD student in Statistical Science student making her/his first research presentation in the department’s Readings in Statistical Science (STA701S) series is eligible for the PhD BEST Award.
-The selection of the awardee is made by a Statistical Science faculty committee on the basis of the presentations of all PhD students making their first such presentation in the same year.
+- PhD BEST Award: Each Duke PhD student in Statistical Science student making their first research presentation in the department’s Readings in Statistical Science (STA701s) series may be eligible for the PhD BEST Award.
+The selection of the awardee is made by the Statistical Science faculty BEST Award Committee on the basis of submitted presentation reports/slides of PhD students making their first such presentation in the same year.

 The award winners are announced and presented at Duke University during the annual graduation ceremony events hosted by the Department of Statistical Science each May.
 Information about the awardees is posted to department news and maintained in the permanent, public BEST Award record of Past Recipients.